Better Coverage

 Phasing out 3G will improve mobile technology and ensure that customers get the best possible experience.

-When will the 3G network be shut down?
-The 3G network will be phased out towards the end of 2025.
+The 3G network will be phased out by early 2026.
 After this date, 3G devices will no longer be able to connect to the network for calls, texts, or data.